 Thickening The Sauce

-Most resources that I found agreed that flouring the meat before browning helps to thicken the eventual sauce.
-This stands to reason, as a very common method of thickening is through the use of a roux.
+Most resources I found agreed that flouring the meat before browning helps thicken the eventual sauce.
+This stands to reason, as a very common method of thickening is using a roux.

-A roux is a mixture of equal parts flour and fat which is then cooked to achieve a certain color and complexity of flavor.
-When we flour meat and then brown it in oil, we are essentially making a roux"”the flour on the meat mixes with the fat in the pan and cooks, providing thickening power when additional liquid is added.
+A roux is a mixture of equal parts flour and fat, which is then cooked to achieve a specific color and complexity of flavor.
+For example, when we flour meat and brown it in oil, we are essentially making a roux.
+The flour on the meat mixes with the fat in the pan and cooks, providing thickening power when additional liquid is added.

 There has also been some discussion about using floured meat as a thickener.
-Many chefs consider browning in flour kind of a cheat and think that thickening and enriching should be done through reduction"”slowly simmering a sauce to reduce the water content, thereby thickening it and intensifying the flavor.
+However, many chefs consider browning in flour a cheat and think thickening and enriching should be done through reduction, slowly simmering a sauce to reduce the water content, thickening it and intensifying the flavor.

-At the end of the day, the choice is yours: dredge your meat in flour before browning and then add liquid to provide some body and thickening, or reducing the sauce after cooking to produce a slightly thickened silky sauce.
+The choice is yours: dredge your meat in flour before browning and then add liquid to provide some body and thickening, or reduce the sauce after cooking to produce a slightly thickened silky sauce.

-In the case of thickening, there are a couple of other options available.
-While some professional chefs might consider it cheating, you can thicken a sauce by adding a slurry of flour (or corn starch, arrowroot, potato starch, etc) and cold water (or broth) to the sauce and then boiling for a few seconds.
+In the case of thickening, a couple of other options are available.
+While some professional chefs might consider it is cheating, you can thicken a sauce by adding a slurry of flour (corn starch, arrowroot, potato starch, etc) and cold water (or broth) to the sauce and then boiling for a few seconds.

 The boiling cooks off the "raw starch" flavor and helps the starches to swell up, thickening your sauce.

 Beurre manié is a French cooking technique that mixes equal parts of softened butter and flour to form a smooth paste.
 It is typically used to thicken sauces and soups.